syedAmeenuddin/JARVIS.PY/README.md

 created a Jarvis AI Assistance using Python

-# What all can do this in Single command
+# What all it can do, in Single command

 # open google, vs code, youtube
 # command: open google